Rinrodan/HanaBustillos.com/content/blog/timothy-letters-one.md

 [Photo by RDNE Stock project:][RDNE]

 ---

 > "I am grateful to Christ Jesus our Lord, who has strengthened me, because he considered me faithful and appointed me to his service, even though I was formerly a blasphemer, a persecutor, and a man of violence."
 [1 Timothy 1:12-13][1 Timothy 1:12-13]

-> "I am grateful to Christ Jesus our Lord, who has strengthened me, because he considered me faithful and appointed me to his service, even though I was formerly a blasphemer, a persecutor, and a man of violence."
-[1 Timothy 1:12-13][1 Timothy 1:12-13]